alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/plan-manage-content/organise-group-govuk-content.md

 * [Further and higher education, skills and vocational training](https://www.gov.uk/education/further-and-higher-education-skills-and-vocational-training)
 * [Inspections and performance of education providers](https://www.gov.uk/education/inspections-and-performance-of-education-providers)

-We explain how to tag your content in [the guidance on creating and updating pages](link to eventual topic area).
+We explain how to tag your content in [the guidance on creating and updating pages](link tbc).

-If you want to request a new topic, or changes to an existing topic, [contact GDS].
+If you want to request a new topic, or changes to an existing topic, [contact GDS](link tbc).

 ## Document collections